halleypaulson/CSCI-4555-Final-Project/README.md

 # Method
 In this project, we are using multilayer perceptron for neural network to predict the white wine quality. <!-- I need your help with the "why" part-->
 At first, we had to normalize features because our features had different rages, and we used scale() function to do that.
-Then we built our model based on training set (80% of full-set).
+Then we built our model based on training set.
 We randomly split the dataset into 2 sets which are training set and testing set, and the training set contains 80% of full-set and the testing set has 20%.

 # Result

+# Challenges